memphis242/biski64/README.md

-# biski64: Fast and Robust 2^64 Period Pseudo-Random Number Generator
+# biski64: Fast and Robust Pseudo-Random Number Generator

-This repository contains `biski64`, an extremely fast pseudo-random number generator (PRNG) with a guaranteed period of 2^64.
+This repository contains `biski64`, an extremely fast pseudo-random number generator (PRNG) with a guaranteed minimum period of 2^64.
 It is designed for non-cryptographic applications where speed and statistical quality are important.

 The library is available on [crates.io](https://crates.io/crates/biski64) and the documentation can be found on [docs.rs](https://docs.rs/biski64).

 ## Features

-* **High Performance:** Significantly faster than standard library generators and modern high-speed PRNGs like `xoroshiro128++` and `xoshiro256++`.
+* **High Performance:** - Significantly faster than standard library generators and modern high-speed PRNGs like `xoroshiro128++` and `xoshiro256++`.
-* **Exceptional Statistical Quality:** Has passed PractRand (up to 32TB) with zero anomalies and has shown exceptional results in 100 runs of BigCrush.
-The core design has been proven to be fundamentally sound through rigorous [scaled down testing](#scaled-down-testing).
+* **Exceptional Statistical Quality:** - Easily passes BigCrush and terabytes of PractRand.
+[Scaled down versions](#scaled-down-testing) show even better mixing efficiency than well respected PRNGs like JSF.
-* **Guaranteed 2^64 Period:** Incorporates a 64-bit Weyl sequence to ensure a minimum period of 2^64.
+* **Guaranteed Minimum Period:** - Incorporates a 64-bit Weyl sequence to ensure a minimum period of 2^64.
+* **Proven Injectivity:** - Invertible algorithm with proven injectivity via Z3 Prover.
-* **Rust Ecosystem Integration:** The library is `no_std` compatible and implements the standard `RngCore` and `SeedableRng` traits from `rand_core` for easy use.
+* **Rust Ecosystem Integration:** - The library is `no_std` compatible and implements the standard `RngCore` and `SeedableRng` traits from `rand_core` for easy use.
+* **C Integration:** - Only requires stdint.h.

 ## Rust Installation